 Every state has a mechanics lien deadline and a deadline to enforce the lien.
 Most states also have a preliminary notice or notice of intent to lien deadline.

 Note: This chart is for parties that have contracted directly with the property owner.
 Not you?
 Download the Lien and Notice Deadline Chart for Subcontractors

 How Prime Contractors can use the mechanics lien deadline chart

 To protect your lien rights means to take all necessary steps such that if and when the time comes, you can file a valid mechanics lien.
 If you do not send the required notices at the correct times, and if you do not file your mechanics lien by the required date, you may find that your lien is void and worthless.

-- Notice of Intent (NOI): This letter is not required as often as preliminary notices are.
+A Notice of Intent is not required as often as preliminary notices are.
 NOIs are sent before, and near, the time that a contractor would file a mechanics lien.
-(Many contractors will voluntarily send NOIs, even when they are not required, as a warning that they intend to file a mechanics lien if they are not paid.)
+Many contractors will voluntarily send NOIs, even when they are not required, as a warning that they intend to file a mechanics lien if they are not paid.

 Two Principles to Mechanics Lien Claims Anywhere in the USA

-A) That the format in most states is PRESERVE-PERFECT-ENFORCE.
+- The format in most states is preserve – perfect – enforce.
 Preliminary notice is sent at the beginning of work to preserve the right o file a lien.
-The lien is filed after work if unpaid to PERFECT the lien right.
-And if still unpaid, a lawsuit is filed to ENFORCE the lien right.
+The lien is filed after work if unpaid to perfect the lien right.
+And if still unpaid, a lawsuit is filed to enforce the lien right.

-B) That the time periods vary greatly depending on the state.
-Sometimes, they can be very short (8 days to send notice in Oregon, or only 90 days to enforce a lien in California), but other times, they can be quite long (60 days for notice in Washington and 6 years for enforcement in Ohio).
+- Time periods vary greatly depending on the state.
+Sometimes, they can be very short (8 days to send notice in Oregon, or only 90 days to enforce a lien in California).
+Other times, they can be quite long (60 days for notice in Washington and 6 years for enforcement in Ohio).

 Read the Fine Print